univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

    :Sync Mode Override: ``import``
    :Type of mapper: ``Hardcoded attribute``
    :User attribute: ``univentionSourceIAM``
-   :User attribute value: Identifier of the identity provider.
+   :User attribute value: Value from the *Alias* field of the identity provider, as configured in Keycloak.

 #.
 Configure the mapper for ``external-${ALIAS}-${ATTRIBUTE.sAMAccountName}``
    with the following properties: